DataDog/dd-sdk-android/docs/web_view_tracking.md

 ## Access your web views

 Your web views appear as events and views in the [RUM Explorer][4].
-Filter on your Android and Android TV applications and click a session.
+Filter on your Android and Android TV applications, and click a session.
 A side panel with a list of events in the session appears.

 {{< img src="real_user_monitoring/android/android-webview-tracking.png" alt="Webview events captured in a session in the RUM Explorer" style="width:100%;">}}